 Posted By: Kaplan Schweser

 If you’re interested in a finance career, odds are you are considering the alphabet soup of financial certifications.
-If you’re looking for a cost-effective certification that will give you global recognition and a deep understanding of finance, the CFA® designation might be for you.
-This article explores 5 perks of deciding to become a CFA charterholder.
+If you’re looking for a cost-effective certification that will give you global recognition and a deep understanding of finance, you should consider the CFA® designation.
+Or, if you’ve already started asking how do you become a CFA and are a little dismayed by the exams and study, you might also be wondering why you should.
+This article gives you 5 reasons to become a CFA charterholder.

 According to CFA Institute, the top ten employers of CFA charterholders are: